 Born and raised in the rural prairie of North Dakota, my isolation and turmoil in this environment fostered my driving force: creativity in the face of adversity.
-I use creativity to address dissociation, mainly in how dissociation factors into PTSD and how I deal with my physical disabilities.
-This is a driving factor of my work and it is at my core.
+I use creativity to address dissociation, PTSD, and my physical disabilities.
 My isolated upbringing reminds me of the importance of making (dis) abled and queer stories which I had desperately needed.

 My goals are to let those around me including myself, my peers, my family, and strangers, have access to stories and art they relate to, love, and learn from.